ved07/cycle_gans_KC/README.md

 ![image](https://github.com/ved07/cycle_gans_KC/assets/49959052/e7bf88ee-f5cf-40d8-8975-c82c151dd5ce)

-### Remarks
+## Final Remarks
 The final results show some sembelance of the output domain, however, it is evident that key features are not being "understood" by the model, for example cars, buildings and roads.
 Looking into the subset of the Kitti dataset selected, it is noticeable that the data does not contain many urban-esque images, whereas Carla is situated entirely within an urban environment.

-### Link to our paper: https://drive.google.com/file/d/1ntK0YxXOk12dFYaksXYfsR051rMu1iZi/view
+## Link to our paper: https://drive.google.com/file/d/1ntK0YxXOk12dFYaksXYfsR051rMu1iZi/view